 How to Make Anchovy Pizza

-3. Prepare the Pizza Crust: Stretch the dough by gently flattening the dough ball into a 12-inch circle.
+Stretch the dough by gently flattening the dough ball into a 12-inch circle.
 Transfer it to a non-stick pizza pan and use a fork to poke holes across the surface of the dough.

-4. Assemble the Pizza: Brush the dough with olive oil and spread tomato sauce onto the pizza crust.
+Brush the dough with olive oil and spread tomato sauce onto the pizza crust.
 Add mozzarella cheese, distributing it evenly over the entire surface.
 Then add sliced olives, red onions, and capers on top of the cheese.
 (Don’t add anchovies at this step).

-5. Bake the Pizza: Bake for about 8 to 10 minutes first, and take the pizza out and add anchovies.
+Bake for about 8 to 10 minutes first, and take the pizza out and add anchovies.
 Bake for another 5 minutes until the cheese is melted, and the crust is golden brown.

-6. Serve: Remove the pizza carefully from the oven, and transfer to a wooden cutting board.
+Remove the pizza carefully from the oven, and transfer to a wooden cutting board.
 Drizzle the top with olive oil, and garnish with grated parmesan cheese and fresh basil.